ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Literals can be notated in the way that is usual for JSON (with the extension that strings can use single-quote delimiters).

-Alphabetic characters in ABNF are case-insensitive, so within a floating point number the ABNF expression "e" can be either the value 'e' or 'E'.
+Note: Alphabetic characters in ABNF quoted strings are case-insensitive, so within a floating point number the ABNF expression "e" can be either the character 'e' or 'E'.

 `true`, `false`, and `null` are lower-case only (case-sensitive).